Skip to main content

 Fully Supported

-• Google Data Catalog - Enterprise data discovery and metadata management
+• Google Data Catalog - Enterprise data discovery and metadata management for all your Google Cloud data assets

 • OpenMetadata - Open-source data discovery and collaboration platform